Jack-McG496/crypto-market-etl/README.md

 It then transforms the data into a clean format and loads it into a Postgres warehouse with **idempotent upserts**.

----

-## Architecture
-Extract → Transform → Load

-CoinGecko and Fear & Greed Index API's (Raw Data JSON) → panda data frames → PostgreSQL DB
+CoinGecko and Fear & Greed Index API's (Raw Data JSON) → panda data frames → Derived metrics → PostgreSQL DB

 ### Features